leecstevens/music-organization/README.md

 # music-organization

-This was a project that was started as a "Screw You, Apple" project after calling their support and finding a "Scorched Earth" way of organizing all of my massive music collection WITHOUT having to manually choose file by file.
+This was a project that was started as a "Screw You, Apple" statement after calling their support and finding a "Scorched Earth" way of organizing all of my massive music collection WITHOUT having to manually choose file by file.

 I was told in order to remove duplicates from my library I needed to "Command-Click" every file individually and then delete said entry from the library.

 This was WAY too time consuming and I had over 25,000 entries to delete.
 So, this project is 2 seperate processes, one to organize files, and another to organize metadata.

+By the way, to scorch the data in Apple Music, just go to the song view, select all your songs, and delete from library, and yes, add to the trash.
+Hope you read this part before doing the former...
+You better have a backup of your file system with all your music in it first.  :)

 # Before you begin - IMPORTANT